 We can also provide emergency contraceptives like Plan B One-Step if you do not use your method of birth control correctly.
 If you would like to test for pregnancy, we also have over-the-counter pregnancy tests available

-Pharmacists at all Rite Aid locations in Maryland, New Hampshire, California and Oregon can prescribe hormonal contraceptives.
+Pharmacists at all Rite Aid locations in California, Idaho, Maryland, Massachusetts, New Hampshire, New York, Oregon, Vermont and Virginia can prescribe hormonal contraceptives.

 Rite Aid ensures your privacy by conducting consultations in dedicated consultation areas.
 This private area allows you to discuss your healthcare needs confidentially with our pharmacists.